apache/sdap-nexus/docs/collections.rst

 2. Fixed Credentials: The simplest but least recommended option.
 Provide the AccessKeyId and SecretAccessKey for an IAM identity with sufficient S3 access permissions
 3. Profile Credentials: Use the credentials for a given profile defined in an `AWS credentials file <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-using-profiles>`_ which can exist on the local filesystem or be mounted in via a Kubernetes Secret or ConfigMap.
 This would be the preferred method for running SDAP on local/on-premises hardware
 4. Host Credentials: For running on AWS only: use EC2 instance, EKS node or associated EKS pod identifies.
 Preferred method for running on EKS
 5. EDL Credentials: **ONLY WORKS WHEN RUNNING IN AWS US-WEST-2 REGION** For data in NASA Earthdata DAACs, use temporary credentials furnished by the DAACs' ``/s3Credentials`` endpoints.
 Only some DAACs are supported.
-This feature is still experimental.
+This feature is still in beta.

+Note for EDL credentials, a valid `Earthdata Login <https://urs.earthdata.nasa.gov/>`_ (username & password) must be provided.

 Example: